anira-project/anira/docs/sphinx/contributing.rst

 tag, a 64-bit argument or an ``anira_error*`` on a nonblocking entry, and writes the tag as the ``@par Thread contract`` line of the generated Doxygen.
-The vocabulary has one dual tag, ``driver-thread | inference-thread``, for a callback that runs on the driving thread in some phases or contracts and on an inference thread in others (a stage callback, and the default bodies it may call): the body is real-time on both threads, so the generator requires ``nonblocking: true`` for it exactly as it does for ``driver-thread``.
+The vocabulary has one dual tag, ``driver-thread | inference-thread``, for a callback that runs on the driving thread in some phases or contracts and on an inference thread in others (a stage callback, the six context accessors and the two default bodies it may call).
+For an entry under it the generator requires ``nonblocking: true`` exactly as it does for ``driver-thread``, since anira's side is real-time on both threads; for a callback typedef under it (``anira_stage_fn``) it requires no attribute, since whether a stage body is real-time is the stage's own promise (``anira_stage_desc.flags``), stated per stage and checked at prepare.
 The 64-bit rule has a closed allowlist of six names: ``anira_now_ns`` and the factories ``anira_tensor_init_vulkan``, ``anira_tensor_init_opaque_fd``, ``anira_tensor_init_wgpu_buffer``, ``anira_tensor_init_dmabuf`` and ``anira_tensor_init_iosurface``, whose parameters are vendor